-A funding gap after the incorporation of these savings is projected from 2023/24 onwards and this will mean that subject to the outcome of the local government finance reforms, the identification of options to deliver further sustainable savings/additional income will remain necessary.
+A funding gap is projected from 2025/26 onwards based on funding reform identified in Government policy papers being implemented.
+This will mean that subject to the outcome of the local government finance reforms, the identification of options to deliver further sustainable savings/additional income will remain necessary.